dpa99c/cordova-plugin-request-location-accuracy/README.md

 "code" in an integer corresponding to an [ERROR constant](#error-constants) and indicates the reason for failure;
 "message" is a string containing a description of the error.
 - {Integer} accuracy - The location accuracy to request defined by an integer corresponding to a [REQUEST constant](#request-constants).

+# isRequesting()

+Indicates if a request is currently in progress.

+    var isRequesting = cordova.plugins.locationAccuracy.isRequesting();

+Returns a boolean indicating if a request is currently in progress.

 ## Request constants